MapStory/Learning/modules/module5.md

 ![](images/Screen Shot 2019-01-27 at 1.50.10 PM.jpg)\

+##### Using Graduated styling

+Like the Choropleth style, Graduated styles are based on the numerical attributes of the StoryLayer features.
+While Choropleth styles the features using a range of colors from a gradient, Graduated style uses the size of the feature to express the magnitude of a particular attribute.
+In general, features with lower values are represented by smaller features while features with higher values are represented by bigger features.

+Because polygon features have fixed geographic areas, Graduated styling is not available for StoryLayers that have polygons.
+Graduated styling is appropriate __only for points__ based Storylayers.

+### Activity

+The exact procedure for using Choropleth and Graduated styling will differ depending on the StoryLayer you are using and the data it contains, but the essential steps will be the same as those presented in this activity.

-To use Choropleth styling when composing a StoryScape, first make sure you've added a StoryLayer to your StoryScape that has an ordinal numerical attribute.
+1. To use Choropleth styling when composing a StoryScape, first make sure you've added a StoryLayer to your StoryScape that has an ordinal numerical attribute.
 If you're not sure if a StoryLayer has a numerical attribute to use with Choropleth styling, you can exit composer and go to the StoryLayer's page and look at the table of its attributes.

-You can see below that the StoryLayer about Syrian governorates used in the example above has several attributes with numerical data.
+ In this activity we will use a StoryLayer about Syrian governorates.
+If this StoryLayer is not already available in your StoryScapes platform, you can import it yourself by accessing the data from the Data folder: `data/Syrian_VDC_Governorates.zip`.
+You can see that this StoryLayer has several numerical attributes.

 ![](images/Screen Shot 2019-01-27 at 1.58.09 PM.jpg)\

-The exact procedure for using Choropleth styling will differ depending on the StoryLayer you are using and the data it contains, but the essential steps will be the same.

-First, you will launch a StoryScape in the composer, as you learned to do in Module 2.
+2. Once you've confirmed your StoryLayer has numerical attributes, you will launch a new StoryScape in the composer, as you learned to do in Module 2.
 To review, you should:
   - Click `Create` and `Compose StoryScape` at the top of your screen.

   - Give your new StoryScape a Title, a Summary and a Category.

   - Begin working on Chapter 1.
 Give Chapter 1 a name and enter a brief description.

-Now you are ready to add a StoryLayer.

-- Click `Add a StoryLayer` and begin typing to trigger the auto-complete box for StoryLayer names.
+3. Now you are ready to add a StoryLayer.
+Click `Add a StoryLayer` and begin typing to trigger the auto-complete box for StoryLayer names.
+This example uses a StoryLayer named "Syrian VDC Governorates".
 When the StoryLayer you're looking for appears, select it and click `Add`.

-In this example, we have added the StoryLayer depicting casualities by Syrian governorates, as has been referenced previously in the lesson:

 ![](images/Screen Shot 2019-01-27 at 2.16.30 PM.jpg)\

  In the left-hand sidebar of the composer, we see the name of the StoryLayer and green buttons where we can `Style` the StoryLayer, toggle its `Visibility` and `Delete` it from the StoryScape.

-Click `Style` to open up the style editor.
+4. Click `Style` to open up the style editor.
 This should look familiar from your work with `Simple` and `Unique` styling from Module 2.
 This time, we want to select the `Choropleth` styling option.
 This will customize the set of tools in the style editor that are appropriate for a choropleth style:

 ![](images/Screen Shot 2019-01-27 at 2.21.20 PM.jpg)\

-Now we can make selections in the rest of the style editor to customize the choropleth style for the StoryLayer.
-In this example we do the following:

-_Under the `Classification` header_:

-- Select the attribute `t_status`.
+5. Under the `Classification` header, select the attribute `t_status`.
 This is the attribute with the number of civilians killed in the governorate

-- Select the number 5.
+6. Under the `Classification` header, select the number 5.
 This will divide the data into five color bins.

-- Select a color ramp.
+7. Under the `Classification` header, select a color ramp.
 Here we select the red-blue color ramp.
-Lower numbers will be a lighter red. as numbers increase, they will appear as a darker red, purple and blue at the highest level.
+Lower numbers will be a lighter red.
+As numbers increase, they will appear as a darker red, purple and blue at the highest level.

-- Select the `Natural Breaks` method.
-This will divide the data into five equally sized groups (since I selected five earlier).
+8. Select the `Natural Breaks` method.
+This will divide the data into five equally sized groups (since I selected five bins earlier).
   - Note, StoryScapes offers five different `Methods` for organizing data into choropleth ramps:
     - _Natural Breaks_:
     - _Equal Interval_: